openhab/openhab-addons/bundles/org.openhab.binding.heos/README.md

 ### Inputs

 To play inputs like the Aux_In it can be played at each player or group.
-It is also possible to play an input from an other player at the selected player.
+It is also possible to play an input from another player at the selected player.
 To do so, first select the player channel of the player where the input is located (source) at the bridge.
 Then use the input channel of the player where the source shall be played (destination) to activate the input.